-The education system in UK is divided into four main parts.
+The education system in the UK is divided into four main parts.
 There are separate education systems in England. primary education, secondary education, further education, and higher education.
 It’s divided into the key stage of the UK education system.
 Compulsory schooling begins at the age of five in England.
-Children in England have to legally attend school at 5 years old until the student higher education at 16 years old.
+Children in England have to legally attend school from 5 years old until the student higher education at 16 years old.

 Further, School in England is compulsory between the ages of five and sixteen.
 Younger after, five years old can go to a toddler group, playgroup or nursery school.
 In this page, you will find general information on the educational system in England.

 The education system in UK curriculum

 The British educational system curriculum is divided into primary, secondary and higher education.
 Children are required to start primary school education at the age of five.

 Compulsory education lasts until secondary education at the age of sixteen.
 The education system transfers from primary to secondary education when you are at the age of eleven.
 Actually, the education system is divided into Foundation Stage (ages 3 to 5), primary education (ages 5 to 11) and secondary education (ages 11 to 16).

 Further, British education is renowned for concerning itself with the development of the whole personality.
 Learning for tomorrow, personal development, international-mindedness, and global awareness, problem-solving and thinking skills, and ICT (information, communication, and technology) are part of the British education system.

 What are the school years and ages in the UK education system?